MRC01/DnDFile/README.md

 It is useful to create a file type for the "dnd" file extension (or whatever extension you want to use) and map it to this program.
-Launching Java from the Windows file extension mapper is not convenient, so I've included a simple CMD file to make it easier.
+Launching Java from the Windows file extension mapper is not convenient, so I've included a simple shell script to make it easier.
-The batch file takes one argument: the name of the file to load.
-A quick look at this simple batch file should make it self-evident.

 The program is small and easy to use.
 I've included a few sample characters to play with and get a feel for the program.